Download this Newsletter Issue in pdf (3.24 MB)

 For both males and females, Islam requires that they wear proper, decent, modest, and clean clothes.

--Tight clothing, transparent clothing, clothes that expose those parts of the body which are sexually attractive, extravagant clothes, swim suits, makeup or perfume in public, wigs and hairpieces, gold and silk prohibited to Men only, but lawful for Women.
+-Tight clothing, transparent clothing, clothes that expose those parts of the body which are sexually attractive, extravagant clothes, swim suits, makeup or perfume in public, wigs and hairpieces.
+Gold and silk are prohibited to Men only, but lawful for Women.

 • Traditions Interfering with Islam